 It's definitely doing what I want it to.
 I have some lovely messages saying how I inspire people and help motivate them, even people without disabilities.
 However, I just wish I could spread the word more and gain some more followers so that I knew it was reaching more people.
 I've only had the page about a year, so slow and steady wins the race.

 As well as being one of the top achievers for the Gymshark66 Challenge, you've also worked with 'Gluteywear'.
 How important is it for you that there is increased representation of wheelchair users, and disabilities more broadly, in fitness marketing?

-It's absolutely crucial that well know companies start using more people with disbilities within fitness.
+It's absolutely crucial that well known companies start using more people with disbilities within fitness.
 They have the power and the following to help spread the positive message.

 When Gluteywear contacted me I jumped at the chance of doing an interview with them.
 It meant so much.

 It's great that other companies like Gymshark are now using models with different disabilities in their promotions.
-It does upset/annot me that there is still a lack of wheelchair users being seen.
+It does upset/annoy me that there is still a lack of wheelchair users being seen.